Festival Republic Limited

 Individuals are invited to comment on this policy and suggest ways in which it might be improved.
 Comments, suggestions, and queries are encouraged and should be addressed to the Global Ethics & Compliance Department via [email protected].

 Compliance with Our Policy

-If individuals have concerns or suspicions of modern slavery in any part of our business and/or they believe or suspect a breach of this policy has occurred or may occur, they are encouraged to notify their manager, human resources or report it directly to the Global Ethics & Compliance Department at [email protected] as soon as possible.
+If individuals have concerns or suspicions of modern slavery in any part of our business and/or they believe or suspect a breach of this policy has occurred or may occur, they are encouraged to notify their manager and/or human resources and/or report it directly to the Global Ethics & Compliance Department at [email protected] as soon as possible.

 Communication and Awareness of Our Policy

-We have formally rolled out training on the policy to all employees who are deemed to be working in areas of the business that may be exposed to the risk of modern slavery and trafficking.
+We have provided training on the policy to all employees who are deemed to be working in areas of the business that may be exposed to the risk of modern slavery and trafficking.
 We will continue to provide this training to the relevant employees.

 All staff involved with engaging third parties on behalf of the business must communicate our zero tolerance approach at the outset of any business relationship and reinforce our approach as appropriate thereafter.